line-em/book-blog-ts/src/content/books/2024/05_Ruthless_Vows.md

 ---
-title: 'Ruthless Vows'
+title: "Ruthless Vows"
-author: 'Rebecca Ross'
+author: "Rebecca Ross"
-year: '2024'
+year: "2024"
-month: 'February'
+month: "February"
 score: 3.75
-image: './images/ruthlessvows.jpg'
+image: "./images/ruthlessvows.jpg"
-genre: ['Young Adult', 'New Adult', 'Fantasy', 'Romance']
+genre: ["Young Adult", "New Adult", "Fantasy", "Romance"]
 ---

 > “Write me a story where there is no ending, Kitt.
 Write to me and fill my empty spaces.”